-This diagram was created in ConceptDraw PRO using the Concept Map Library from the Concept Map Solution.
+This diagram was created in ConceptDraw DIAGRAM using the Concept Map Library from the Concept Map Solution.
 An experienced user spent 5 minutes creating this sample.

-Both ConceptDraw PRO diagramming and drawing software and the Concept Maps solution can help creating the diagrams you need.
+Both ConceptDraw DIAGRAM diagramming and drawing software and the Concept Maps solution can help creating the diagrams you need.
 The Concept Maps solution can be found in the Diagrams area of ConceptDraw STORE application that can be downloaded from this site.
-Make sure that both ConceptDraw PRO and ConceptDraw STORE applications are installed on your computer before you get started.
+Make sure that both ConceptDraw DIAGRAM and ConceptDraw STORE applications are installed on your computer before you get started.

 How to install

-After ConceptDraw STORE and ConceptDraw PRO are downloaded and installed, you can install the Concept Maps solution from the ConceptDraw STORE.
+After ConceptDraw STORE and ConceptDraw DIAGRAM are downloaded and installed, you can install the Concept Maps solution from the ConceptDraw STORE.